SAVE THE DATE!

 The rules are very simple:

 - Teams must be composed of 3-5 undergraduate members.
-We will also be allowing high school students this year, but high schoolers will form their own teams and register through their schools.
+Selected high schoolers will form their own teams and register through their schools.

 - The data may not leave the competition site.
 The data we work with is proprietary to a real, live company.